Curator Walking Tour – The World in Morningside Heights

 - We cannot accommodate any walk-ups for the tour, so please be sure to register in advance.

-- The tour will meet at The International House, 500 Riverside Dr, New York, NY, 10027.
+- The tour will meet at Sakura Park, at the corner of West 122nd Street and Riverside Drive.
 The tour will be 75 - 90 minutes.
 Participants should be prepared to walk or stand for the entire time.

 - Please email firstname.lastname@example.org with any questions.